Resume & Cover Letters

 - Avoid gaps in your work history.

 - Avoid using first- and third-person narrative.
+(I did or we did)

-- This category can include information such as club memberships, awards, honors, interests, etc.
+- This category can include information such as club memberships, awards, honors, interests, etc. especially if holding a position.
+Employers want to know this.

 - This category is normally included since employers want to ensure that the candidate has common computer skills such as Word, Excel, or other required computer software.